It’s quite a big picture

 What’s the problem?

 It all came tumbling out; I wiped the tears and snot as I explained how the boys’ dad had been seeing someone else and we’d split up around eighteen months ago.
 He asked how I felt about it and all I could say was — devastated.
-The GP told me to let the boys go home, he would make some telephone calls and I was to come back in to see him.
+The GP told me to let the boys go home, he would make some telephone calls and I was to come back in to see him in an hour.

 Dr Nga said he had been talking to a colleague at our local hospital and that he’d agreed to see me so my GP was going to drop me off there now!

-Once there, fortunately, although I had suicidal thoughts the psychology team were confident that I had no intention of killing myself.
-I’d said I knew I couldn’t do that to my sons.
-I couldn’t possibly leave them with that legacy.
+Once there, fortunately, although I had suicidal thoughts the psychology team was confident that I had no intention of killing myself.
+I’d said I couldn’t possibly leave them with that legacy.
 Three years of weekly counselling followed.

 I returned to study